turtleicetea/weather-app/README.md

 ## What I Learned

-- How to call a live REST API using fetch()
+- How to use a live REST API using fetch()
-- How to work with JSON data
-- How to update the page dynamically with JavaScript
+- How to update pages dynamically with JavaScript
-- How to show loading and error states for a smoother user experience
+- How to display loading and error messages
-- Basic responsive layout and simple UI design
+- Building a responsive layout with clean design

-## Known Limitations
+## Limitations
-- The API key is visible in the front-end code (in real projects it should be hidden on a server).
+- The API key is visible in the front-end code.
+In real projects it should be hidden.

 ## Demo Video